ImAbdollahzadeh/True-open-free-Type/README.md

 	if (fb_bitmap[(j * wnd_wd) + i] != 0)

-This part of he code searches for the first labeled pixel.
+This part of the code searches for the first labeled pixel.
 When finds it, do the other criteria.

 	/* check to see that it is not the very last bitmap byte in a row */ unsigned int cnt = wnd_wd - i;